Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 ### Send messages using Sessions

 To send messages using sessions, you first need to create a session enabled Queue or Subscription.
 You can do this in the Azure portal.
-Then, use an instance of a `ServiceBusClient` to create a sender using the using the [createSender][sbclient_createsender] function.
+Then, use an instance of a `ServiceBusClient` to create a sender using the the [createSender][sbclient_createsender] function.
 This gives you a sender which you can use to [send][sender_send] messages.

 When sending the message, set the `sessionId` property in the message to ensure your message lands in the right session.